 Although the samples had arrived at PRA from the Avino mine site without any indication of tampering, the sampling regime is considered deficient.
 First, the sampling of the oxide section of the tailings dam was incomplete.
 The sampling did not replicate the 1990 CMMA program, and certain parts of the tailings dam were not sampled.
 Second, the samples taken by MMI only represented the first 4 m of the depth of the tailings dam.
 Indications are, however, that the overall depth of the oxide section of the tailings dam varies between 7 m and 27 m.
 These two major deficiencies were also recognized by the Canadian Securities Administrators as deficiencies during their review.
 Both these items were addressed in the final MMI report dated October 2005 (Slim 2005d).
 The October 2005 report recommended a more detailed program of sampling of the whole tailings dam up to bedrock or ground soil level, as well as conducting metallurgical characterization tests using representative material from this more detailed sampling process whenever this is to be performed.
-However, since the MMI technical report, as reviewed by the Canadian Securities Administrators as an Inferred Resource (Slim 2005d), this and other sampling discrepancies noted in the MMI test program will not be discussed any further.

-13.1.2.2.2 Moisture Content
+13.2.3.4.2 Moisture Content

-The moisture contents of the samples, as received from the Avino mine site tailings dam, varied widely, from a low value of 5.12% to a high value of 28.25% moisture.
-A frequency distribution for moisture content of all the oxide tailings samples as received by PRA is given in Table 13-5.
+The moisture contents of the samples, as received from the Avino mine site tailings dam, varied widely.
+A frequency distribution for moisture content of all the oxide tailings samples as received by PRA is given in Table 13-18.
 The bi-nodal distribution is apparent.